lawrennd/snippets/_ml/includes/k-means-clustering.md

 \newslide{Mathematical Formulation}
 \slides{
 * Represent objects as data vectors $\inputVector_i$
-* Represent cluster centers as vectors $\meanVector_j$
+* Represent cluster centres as vectors $\meanVector_j$
-* Define similarity/distance between objects and centers
+* Define similarity/distance between objects and centres
 * Distance function: $\distanceScalar_{ij} = \mappingFunction(\inputVector_i, \meanVector_j)$}

-\notes{To implement clustering computationally, we need to mathematically represent both our objects and cluster centers as vectors ($\inputVector_i$ and $\meanVector_j$ respectively) and define a notion of either similarity or distance between them.
-The distance function $\distanceScalar_{ij} = \mappingFunction(\inputVector_i, \meanVector_j)$ measures how far each object is from potential cluster centers.
+\notes{To implement clustering computationally, we need to mathematically represent both our objects and cluster centres as vectors ($\inputVector_i$ and $\meanVector_j$ respectively) and define a notion of either similarity or distance between them.
+The distance function $\distanceScalar_{ij} = \mappingFunction(\inputVector_i, \meanVector_j)$ measures how far each object is from potential cluster centres.
 For example, we might cluster customers by representing them through their purchase history and measuring their distance to different customer archetypes.}

 \subsection{Squared Distance}
 \slides{